Get in Touch

 Defining the Scope of Modelling

-• What is a business model?
+• What constitutes a business model?

-• Separating textual and diagrammatic elements
+• Distinguishing between textual and diagrammatic elements

 • Contrasting scope with level of detail